Parents Charged After Missing Child Leads Police to 10 Kids 'Living in Squalor' as Mom Denies Abuse

 Ten children were removed from a home in Fairfield, California, after police discovered they were “living in squalor and unsafe conditions.”

-Fairfield Police Department announced, Monday, that the discovery was sparked after a 12-year-old child was reported missing on March 31.
+The Fairfield Police Department announced Monday that the discovery occurred after a 12-year-old child was reported missing on March 31.
 When the juvenile was located and returned to the home by police, they discovered nine more children, ranging in age from 4 months old to 11 years old.

 Fairfield Police Lt.
 Greg Hurlbut said during a press conference on Monday that feces, garbage and rotten food littered the floor of the home, according to NBC Bay Area.